-The Grand Circle Road Trip is a popular loop taking you through Utah and into parts of Arizona, New Mexico and Colorado.
+The Grand Circle Road Trip is a popular loop taking you through Utah and into parts of Arizona, New Mexico, and Colorado.

 Travelers journey through some of the most iconic parks in the southwestern United States on this famous road trip:

-- Zion and Bryce Canyon National Parks
+- Bryce Canyon National Park

-- Arches and Canyonlands National Parks
+- Arches National Park

 - Grand Canyon National Park